 How to Trim Green Beans

-- Press your knife down at the tips and cut them all of at once.
+- Cut Off the Ends: Press a sharp kitchen knife down toward the tips of the lined-up green beans and cut off the ends all at once.

 How to make Sauteed Green Beans: